 The Teubner-Husmann House and farm also played a role in the Civil War.
 First Husmann’s business partner, Charles Manwaring, was killed by Confederates at the Hermann Wharf in May of 1864.
 Then in early October of 1864, General Marmaduke’s Confederate forces stopped and camped on the property on their way to Jefferson City to join other troops participating in General Sterling Price’s final raid through Missouri.
 Before the Confederate Bushwhackers left Husmann’s farm they destroyed thousands of his fruit trees and vines, and emptied his hillside cellar of wine and cider into the Missouri River.
 Husmann estimated the loss at $10,000, but he felt lucky to have gotten off that easily since he was such an outspoken supporter of the Union.

 Animals on the Farm

-Hermann Farm is also home to Shire draft horses and their new foals.
-These beautiful filly's are the largest of the draft work horses, but are "gentle giants”.
+Hermann Farm is also home to the majestic Shire draft horses.
+These beautiful animals are the largest of the draft work horses, but are "gentle giants”.
 White Missouri mules, named Pat and Jane, are also a hit with visitors.
-Cows, heritage chickens, sheep, and the other farm animals are also present.

 Mission of Hermann Farm Museum